Auto rickshaw: India

 Auto rickshaws are used in cities and towns for short distances; they are less suited to long distances because they are slow and the carriages are open to air pollution.
 Auto rickshaws (often called "autos") provide cheap and efficient transportation.
-Modern auto rickshaws run on electricity as government pushes for e-mobility through its FAME-II scheme, compressed natural gas (CNG) and liquified petroleum gas (LPG) due to government regulations and are environmentally friendly compared to full-sized cars.
+Modern auto rickshaws run on electricity as the government pushes for e-mobility through its FAME-II scheme, compressed natural gas (CNG) and liquified petroleum gas (LPG) due to government regulations and are environmentally friendly compared to full-sized cars.
 (Note: Typical fuel economy for an Indian-made auto rickshaw is around 35 km/L of petrol.)

-To augment speedy movement of traffic, auto rickshaws are not allowed in the southern part of Mumbai.
+To augment the speedy movement of traffic, auto rickshaws are not allowed in the southern part of the Mumbai.

 India is the location of the annual Rickshaw Run.

 There are two types of auto rickshaws in India.
 In older versions the engines were below the driver's seat, while in newer versions engines are in the rear.
 They normally run on petrol, CNG, or diesel.
 The seating capacity of a normal rickshaw is four, including the driver's seat.
 Six-seater rickshaws exist in different parts of the country, but the model was officially banned in the city of Pune on 10 January 2003 by the Regional Transport Authority (RTA).

-Apart from this, modern electric auto rickshaws, which run on electric motors and have high torque and loading capacity with better speed, are also gaining popularity in India.
-Many auto drivers moved to electric three-wheelers as the prices of CNG or Diesel is very high and that type of auto rickshaw is much costlier compared to the electric auto rickshaw.
-The Government is also taking actions to convert current CNG and diesel rickshaws to electric rickshaws.
+Apart from this, modern electric auto rickshaws, which operate on electric motors and offer high torque and loading capacity with better speed, are also gaining popularity in India.
+Many auto drivers have switched to electric three-wheelers due to the high prices of CNG and diesel, making traditional auto rickshaws much more expensive compared to their electric counterparts.
+The government is also taking steps to convert existing CNG and diesel rickshaws to electric models.